money-tiger/money-tiger/README.md

 ## Disclosure

 "Money Tiger" is a student project and ment to be a POC and not a complete product (although all the way the users feedback guided the development), there are some features that are missing (i.e multipale MHO support).
 The system is designed based on the appeals excel sheets of July-September 2019 and they are not uploaded.

+## Contact
+You can contact us on moneytigergalil at Gmail.